“There are only two things we should fight for. One is the defense of our homes

 Maybe a few wars stopped someone from taking away freedom, but rights are generally the negotiation of boundaries; the rules by which society is regulated.
 These boundaries must be self-imposed.
 This comes about through the use of empathy and compassion, not through force or coercion.
 The Civil Rights Movement in this country was a clear demonstration of this.

 The other reason Butler gives for war, “the defense of our homes,” must also be carefully scrutinized.
 It is all too easy to see threat where none really exists.
 The entire Cold War was such a mistake.
-Neither the Soviet Union nor the United States was seriously threatening the other – nor was China when she joined our three-way jockeying for colonial supremacy in the rest of the world.
+Neither the Soviet Union nor the United States was seriously threatening the other – nor was China when she joined our three-way jockeying for colonial supremacy in the Third World.
 Our invasion of Iraq was a huge mistake with just about every “threat” which persuaded Congress to authorize it being fictional.
 I think any threat must be at or inside our borders for it to be legitimate–and, even then, it might still be contrived as the “rapists” clamoring to cross our southern border might exemplify.
 Otherwise, lots of threats have been conjured up out of nothing to make us fearful and thus amenable to violent “solutions” to “problems” which never really existed but are somehow brought into being after the fact.

 Kuwait, Bahrain, and Palestine were all taken as colonies by England at the end of World War I. Kuwait and Bahrain were exploited for their oil and their control of the exportation of oil.
 Palestine was given to Zionists in partial payment of a massive war debt to Baron Walter Rothschild, leader of the British Jewish Zionists.
 This was a betrayal of our Arab allies in World War I and an act that only makes sense in a religious context.
 At the time of the British decision to send a Zionist governor to Palestine, about 11% of the population was Jewish, 9% Christian, and 80% Muslim, all living harmoniously.
 There were strong protests from the Palestinian Arab community almost immediately.
 This choice permanently destabilized the entire Middle East.
 It was undemocratic.
 It was racist.
 It was religious.
 It was destructive.
 And it violated the human rights of people who had been our allies.
 Like elsewhere, it was just a part of British foreign policy: divide and conquer.